English

 1 credit

-Structured like an introductory college English course, AP English Literature teaches motivated, capable, and interested seniors how to read and analyze great works of literature in the original and in translation, including the novel, drama, and, especially, poetry.
+Structured as an introductory college English course, AP English Literature teaches motivated, capable, and interested seniors how to read and analyze great works of literature in the original and in translation, including the novel, drama, and, especially, poetry.
 Students are taught how to read each work with a critical awareness of the full range of its stylistic features, its structure, and its meaning.
-Students also develop an awareness of language and sharpen their skills in effective writing and critical reading, paying special attention to the skills necessary for success on the AP Literature and Composition exam taken in the spring.
+Students also develop an awareness of language and sharpen their skills in effective writing and critical reading.
 The course aims to teach students to write well about something important, to develop in them the skills of a sophisticated reader, and to instruct and encourage them to participate thoughtfully and effectively in discussions.

 *Prerequisite: Permission of the department